stain/ro-crate-paper/manuscript.md

 We can then consider how a BCO and its referenced artefacts can be packaged and transferred following FAIR principles. [**BCO RO-Crate**](https://biocompute-objects.github.io/bco-ro-crate/)[@doi:10.5281/zenodo.4633732], part of the BioCompute Object user guides, defines a set of best practices for wrapping a BCO with a workflow, together with its exemplar outputs in an RO-Crate, which then provides typing and additional provenance metadata of the individual files, workflow definition, referenced data and the BCO metadata itself.

 Here the BCO is responsible for describing the _purpose_ of a workflow and its run at an abstraction level suitable for a domain scientist, while the more open-ended RO-Crate describes the surroundings of the workflow, classifying and relating its resources and providing provenance of their existence beyond the BCO.
-This emerging  _separation of concerns_ is shown in Figure \ref{fig:sep_concerns}, and highlights how RO-Crate is used side-by-side of existing standards and tooling, even where there are apparent partial overlaps.
+This emerging  _separation of concerns_ is shown in Figure {@fig:sep_concerns}, and highlights how RO-Crate is used side-by-side of existing standards and tooling, even where there are apparent partial overlaps.

 \begin{figure}[t]
     \centering